bhpayne/domino_tile_floor/README.md

 ![gif of two headed snake on 8x8 grid](https://github.com/bhpayne/domino_tile_floor/blob/master/visualize_grid/8x8.gif?raw=true)

 Additionally, any grid that can be covered by dominos is in scope for this project.
+Below is an image of a square grid with a missing 2x2 patch in the upper left corner.

 ![gif of two headed snake on 8x8 grid with 2x2 missing](https://github.com/bhpayne/domino_tile_floor/blob/master/visualize_grid/8x8_missing_2x2.gif?raw=true)